The respondent, a 29-year-old man from Algeria, spoke about his fifth pushback from Croatia into Bosnia, which took place on January 17th 2022.

 “Last time they sent me over (gestures for being beaten with fists and kicking), but this time, no…[but] problem when he takes your phone, in [forest] like this, you don’t know where’s here, here, here.
 You don’t know where is Kladusa, where is Vrnograc.
 It’s a problem.”

-So now, hungry, thirsty, robbed, and lost, the four began their walk back (over five hours) in the direction they hoped was towards Velika Kladusa, to rest and try again another day.
+So now, hungry, thirsty, robbed, and lost, the four began their walk back (over five hours) in the direction they hoped was towards Velika Kladuša, to rest.